SoftingIndustrial/datafeed-edge-connector/edgeconnector-siemens/README.md

 ### Run the Docker container

 After the Docker image has been pulled, a Docker container can be started.
-The web server and OPC UA Server of the module have to be exposed on the host machine if the dataFEED edgeConnectors shall be accessed from outside the dockerized environment.
+The webserver and OPC UA Server of the module have to be exposed on the host machine if the dataFEED edgeConnector modules shall be accessed from outside the dockerized environment.

 To start the dataFEED edgeConnector Siemens with the default ports mapped 1:1 to the host machine:
 ```bash
 docker container run -p 443:443 -p 8099:8099 -p 4897:4897 softingindustrial/edgeconnector-siemens
 ```
 The above example can be adapted to match the needs of your environment.
-For example, if your host already runs a webserver and the https port is blocked, the command can be adjusted to expose the https port of the dataFEED edgeConnector Siemens module on a different port.
+For example, if your host already runs a webserver and the https port is blocked, the command can be adjusted to expose the https port of the dataFEED edgeConnector Siemens module on a different port:

 ```bash
 docker container run -p 1443:443 -p 8099:8099 -p 4897:4897 softingindustrial/edgeconnector-siemens
 ```
-To map a complete port range use the `-p` switch with a range `start-end:start-end`.
-To daemonize the container use the `-d` switch.
+The `-p` switch allows to map a complete port range `start-end:start-end`, the `-d` switch allows to daemonize the container and the `--name` switch allows to name the container:
-To name the container use the `--name` switch.

 ```bash
 docker container run -d -p 1443:443 -p 8099:8099 -p 4800-4900:4800-4900 --name edgeConnector softingindustrial/edgeconnector-siemens
 ```
-For further information about supported command line options please refer to the [official documentation](https://docs.docker.com/engine/reference/commandline/run/)
+For further information about supported command line options please refer to the [official Docker command line documentation](https://docs.docker.com/engine/reference/commandline/run/)

 ### Stop the Docker container